Portsmouth, Ohio: Geography

 A painting of the confluence of the Ohio and Scioto rivers, showing the dissected plateau terrain and the Carl D. Perkins Bridge.

 Portsmouth is at the confluence of the Ohio, Scioto, and Little Scioto rivers.
-It is a midway point among four major cities: Charleston, West Virginia; Cincinnati and Columbus, Ohio; and Lexington, Kentucky, each of which is about 90 miles away (roughly a two-hour drive).
+It is a midway point between Charleston, West Virginia; Cincinnati and Columbus, Ohio; and Lexington, Kentucky, which are all about 90 mi away.

 Much of the terrain is quite hilly due to dissected plateau around it.
 Both rivers have carved valleys and Portsmouth lies next to both the Scioto and Ohio rivers.
 It is within the ecoregion of the Western Allegheny Plateau.
 According to the United States Census Bureau, the city has an area of 11.07 sqmi, of which 10.73 sqmi is land and 0.34 sqmi is water.